kwyse/personal-website/content/posts/twid-rss.md

 Now I have a just a few feeds set up in Feedly.
 I can fine tune it to sources that I find interesting.
 That's an ongoing process and one that is far from being optimal, but it means that when I check Feedly there's a much higher chance I'll learn rather than sift.
-I've purposely chosen feeds that post a few times a day as their frequency limit, so that I can look forward to a steady stream of new content every morning but not get overwhelmed.
+I've chosen feeds that post a maximum of a few times per day so that I can look forward to a steady stream of new content every morning without getting overwhelmed.
 This may become too frequent as I discover more feeds, and I'll readjust then if necessary.
 Having that level of control is a real asset.
 Once I've read through everything, I feel confident that I've "caught up".
 I can then focus on other things, like creating content myself!

 It's not a perfect setup.
 There are topics out there that could be my next passion but are completely off my radar, hidden on the other side of the